smorad/um_cisc_7026/lecture_07_convolution.typ

   *Answer 2:* $T - k + 1$, where $T$ is sequence length and $k$ is filter length

 ==
-  Maybe we want to predict a single output for a sequence #pause
+  Maybe we want to predict a single output, e.g. stock price tomorrow #pause

-  #stonks
+  #stonks #pause

+  But convolutional layers output a variable-length signal ($T - k + 1$)!

 ==
-  If we want a single output, we should *pool* #pause
+  If we want a single output, we should use *pooling* #pause

   $ z(t) = f(x(t), bold(theta)) = mat(
     sigma(bold(theta)^top vec(1, x(0.1), x(0.2))),